 Each second of page load time is correlated with a 7% decline in conversions [Neil Patel].

 Other studies have shown that for ecommerce sites, slow loading time is strongly correlated with lower revenue growth [Wolfgang Digital].

 According to Wolfgang Digital, more than half of sessions take place on mobile devices.
 In contrast, 26% of ecommerce revenue comes from mobile devices.
 That means that sites that can capture customers when they’re mobile have a huge advantage at catching customers where they actually browse.

 The same study reported that the share of ecommerce revenue coming from mobile devices grew 19% from 2016 to 2017.
 The mobile opportunity is large, and growing.
-Ecommerce sites need seamless checkout experiences to keep up with their users.
+Ecommerce sites need fast checkout experiences to keep up with their users.